 The garden bursts into life and gardens blessed with nests have already been tried, tested and approved by nature’s very own health and safety experts.
-They seek rich, native hedges, dense shrubbery and impenetrable trees to hang out in, or to build their nests in, as well as clean, safe nest boxes, a generous source of nutrient rich food and the all-important life giving, water.
+They seek rich, native hedges (free of nets), dense shrubbery and impenetrable trees to hang out in, or to build their nests in, as well as clean, safe nest boxes, a generous source of nutrient rich food and the all-important life giving, water.

 The star players are the foraging adults and they need all the help you can offer.
 By return they offer their entertaining antics, daily pest sweeps of the garden and the chance of hands free, low maintenance wild pets for the season.

 When it comes to nesting, these delicate creatures have their own idiosyncratic behaviour.
 Some, like the robin will nest in flowerpots, teapots and other curiosities.
 Cavity nesting birds, such as the tits and also the owls use a nest boxes to raise their young and also for roosting in the winter.

 Blackbirds tend to nest in dense hedges, within climbers or in trees.
 They often use mud to hold the twigs together and line their nests with moss and feathers.
 Chaffinches nest in the upper branches of trees, weaving spider webs to bond the nest to the trees and starlings and sparrows will nest in house roofs given half a chance.

 There’s a lot you can do to support your garden birds, here’s a few pointers to get you started.

 - Feed the nesting birds to supplement their diet.
 Choose a high quality, nutrient rich mix to ensure the chicks get everything they need as they hatch and grow.
 Richard Jackson’s Premium Bird Food is ideal, it doesn’t skimp on the high energy, expensive ingredients that the birds need at this time and it isn’t packed with fillers either.
 High Energy Suet Balls are a great source of essential fats and energy too.